 - The Extraordinary Coach: How the Best Leaders Help Others Grow by John H. Zenger and Kathleen Stinnett.
 Publisher: McGraw-Hill Education (2010).

 - Coaching Questions: A Coach’s Guide to Powerful Asking Skills by Tony Stoltzfus.
 Publisher: Coach22 Bookstore LLC (2008).

-Transportation expenses to and from the events are the responsibility of the partcipant.
-The tuition must be paid by July 31, 2019.
+The tuition must be paid by December 30, 2020.
 Arrangements can be made for an individual payment schedule, if necessary.
-No refunds will be processed after July 12, 2019.
+No refunds will be processed after December 20, 2020.